mubashirofcl/Netflix_clone/README.md

 ## 📌 About

 This is a **static Netflix homepage clone**, created for learning and practicing front-end development skills.
-It closely mimics the layout, design, and responsiveness of the real Netflix landing page — built **without any frameworks or backend**.
+It closely mimics the layout, design of the real Netflix landing page — built **without any frameworks or backend**.

 ✅ No login required
 ✅ No database